alexgo-io/alexlab-doc/developers/products/automated-market-making/trading-pool-v2.md

 4. **Seamless Upgrade**: Logic-only replacement—no pool migration required
 5. **Backward Compatible**: Same API, same $$t$$ parameter, familiar interface

-The upgrade will be deployed as a seamless contract replacement once development tooling matures and security audits are complete.
-Users will experience better swaps, lower costs, and enhanced security without any action required on their part.
+Deployment occurs as a contract replacement after tooling support and security audits are complete.
+No user action required.

-The $$t$$ parameter you know from v1 remains—it's simply mapped more efficiently to the underlying formula.
-This means existing integrations continue working while benefiting from the improved mathematics and security.
+The $$t$$ parameter from v1 remains, mapped to the underlying formula.
+Existing integrations continue working.

 ---